 Looking tired happens to all of us now and again and is easily rectified with rest.
-But it can be a predicament if you have an important engagement where making a good impression is paramount.
+But it can be a predicament if you’re facing an appointment where you need to make a good impression.
 Fatigue can make you seem disengaged, inattentive, and sloppy.

 Why You Look Tired

-Depending on your job, heavy labor or sitting and staring at a screen all day can lead to a tired-looking face and slouchy posture.
+Whether your job involves heavy labor or sitting and staring at a screen all day, it can lead to a tired-looking face and slouchy posture.
 If you haven’t had time to eat properly and spent the day consuming coffee or not drinking at all, you’ll look even worse.

 Or have excitement and worry kept you awake all night?
 Maybe a wedding where you’re to be the groom or best man.
 Or an interview for a life-changing job.
-These are events for which you’ll need to look your very best.
+For these events, you’ll need to look your very best.

 But the man peering back at you in the mirror is a haggard shadow of his former self.
-Puffy eyes, dark circles, and a pale, crumpled complexion.
+Puffy eyes, dark circles, and a pale, dull complexion.

 Red eyes from screen strain are even worse; people may assume you’re hungover.